Direct Listing Of Securities Overseas: Implications For Indian Startups?

 • Switzerland

-In March 2020, the Government introduced the Companies (Amendment) Bill, 2020 in the Lok Sabha, which, amongst other changes to the Companies Act, 2013, brings in provisions that allow Indian companies to list their securities in foreign jurisdictions.
+In March 2020, the Government introduced the Companies (Amendment) Bill, 2020 in the Lok Sabha, which, amongst other changes to the Companies Act, 2013, brings in provisions that allow Indian companies to list their securities in foreign jurisdictions4.

 On 28th July 2023, Finance Minister Nirmala Sitharaman, while speaking at an event to launch AMC Repo Clearing and Corporate Debt Market Development Fund (CDMDF) in Mumbai, mentioned that the government has given the final go-ahead for Indian companies to list directly on foreign exchanges as well as on the International Financial Services Centre (IFSC) bourse in Ahmedabad.